Conditions of carriage

 1) require special assistance of Carrier beyond that which is required by applicable laws, or

-2) cause discomfort or make himself objectionable to other passengers, or
+2) cause material discomfort to other Passengers, or

 3) involve any hazard or risk to himself or to other persons or to property; or

-(c) such action is necessary because the passenger has failed to observe the instructions of Carrier; or
+(c) uch action is necessary because the Passenger has failed to observe the instructions of Carrier; or

-(d) the passenger has refused to submit to a security check; or
+(d) the Passenger has refused to submit to all security checks; or

-has been acquired unlawfully or has been purchased from an entity other than the issuing Carrier or its Authorized Agent, or has been reported as being lost or stolen, or is a counterfeit ticket, or any flight or electronic coupon has been altered by anyone other than Carrier or its Authorized Agent, or in the case of a flight coupon, has been mutilated, and Carrier reserves the right to retain such ticket; or
+(g) the Ticket has been acquired unlawfully or in breach of the rules of the Carrier’s frequent flyer programme as may be revised from time to time, or has been purchased from an entity other than the issuing Carrier or its Authorised Agent, or has been reported as being lost or stolen, or is a counterfeit Ticket, or has been altered by anyone other than Carrier or its Authorised Agent; or

-(h) the person presenting the ticket cannot prove that he is the person named in the ticket.
-Carrier reserves the right to retain such paper ticket; or
+(h) the person intending to use the Ticket cannot prove that he is the person named in the Ticket; or

-(i) the person has been issued a Banning Notice and the person has bought the ticket while the ban applies.
-Once the Banning Notice has been issued to the person, he is not to buy a ticket or ask or allow anyone to buy a ticket for him.
+(i) the person has been issued a Banning Notice.
+Once the Banning Notice has been issued to the person, he is not to buy a Ticket or ask or allow anyone to buy a Ticket for him.
 Carrier will refuse to carry the person if he tries to travel while a Banning Notice is in force against him and he will be entitled to a voluntary refund.
 The Banning Notice will state the date when the ban comes into effect.

 Para.
 2. Recourse when Carriage Refused.